 TrendWatching: There is something particularly interesting around using this sensing and dynamic pricing idea for hospitality.
 We haven’t seen much in the way of sensor integration into hotels, yet.
 Beacon technology, as a sensor and broadcast tool, has been integrated most frequently into retail and transportation as a way of tracking people’s movements and behaviors.

-The Gettys Group: Right.
+The Gettys Group Companies: Right.
 There definitely is an untapped opportunity for hotels to develop more dynamic offerings for their guests while they are on property to “capacity-manage” their amenities.
 For example, if the restaurant is half-empty, perhaps a notification could go out to guest with a special offer.
 The same idea could—and should—be utilized for un-booked meeting spaces in the hotel.

 When we think about the possibilities of A-Commerce, we might want to expand our thinking beyond the obvious—e.g., a milk container that adds milk to your shopping list when you’re close to running out of it.